fbpx

 Redundancy

-Losing a reliable income source makes mortgage payments unaffordable, especially without adequate emergency savings to bridge the gap.
+Redundancy means losing a reliable income source.
+So, it makes mortgage payments unaffordable, especially without adequate emergency savings to bridge the gap.

 Relationship breakdown